Actipro/WPF-Controls/Documentation/topics/ribbon/controls/miscellaneous/quickaccesstoolbar.md

 The QAT can be located either above or below the ribbon.
 The [Ribbon](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon).[QuickAccessToolBarLocation](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon.QuickAccessToolBarLocation) property gets and sets the location of the QAT.
 It takes an enueration of type [QuickAccessToolBarLocation](xref:@ActiproUIRoot.Controls.Ribbon.QuickAccessToolBarLocation).

-The [Ribbon](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon).[QuickAccessToolBarLocationChanged](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon.QuickAccessToolBarLocationChanged) event fires when the location changes.
+The [Ribbon](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon).[QuickAccessToolBarLocationChanged](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon.QuickAccessToolBarLocationChanged) event is raised when the location changes.

 ## Hiding the Quick Access Toolbar